OfficeForProductSafetyAndStandards/beis-primary-authority-register/web/modules/features/par_data_types/README.md

 # PAR Data Types
-This feature is intended to define the different Entity Bundles as set out by the PAR Data Model.
+This feature is intended to define the different Entities as set out by the PAR Data Model.

-## What are the different types of Entity Bundles?
+## What are the different types of Entities?
 The data types defined by the PAR Data Model include:
 + **Advice** - Advice is given by a Primary Authority in the context of a Partnership.
 There are three known sub-types of Advice: To LA, To Business, Background Information.
 + **Inspection Plan** - An Inspection Plan is a template for carrying out particular types of inspections that has been agreed with the Primary Authority in a partnership; all enforcement officers from all local authorities have to use that plan.
 + **Authority** - An Authority is a government body, usually a local authority but occasionally a fire authority or port authority.
-+ **Business** - A Business is an Organisation - usually a commercial one, but not always - that is covered (or intends to be covered) by a Primary Authority Partnership.
++ **Organisation (Business)** - A Business is an Organisation - usually a commercial one, but not always - that is covered (or intends to be covered) by a Primary Authority Partnership.
 The latter may be indirect ("co-ordinated") or direct.
-+ **Coordinator** - A Co-ordinator is generally a trade association or a franchise group who have a Primary Authority Partnership on behalf of, or for the benefit of, their members or franchisees.
++ **Organisation (Coordinator)** - A Co-ordinator is generally a trade association or a franchise group who have a Primary Authority Partnership on behalf of, or for the benefit of, their members or franchisees.
 + **Partnership** - A Partnership is a relationship between a Primary Authority and either a Business ("direct partnership") or a Co-ordinator ("co-ordinated partnership").
 Note that in the latter case, the Business records may or may not be held in the PAR3 database.
 + **Person** - A Person is a named individual who can feature in a number of different ways within PAR.
 A Person may, or may not, be a user of the PAR application..
 + **Premises** - Premises are a location used by either an Authority or an Organisation.